wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- The token $? returns the exit-code of the las command
 - What do you have to type in Google to search Bash stuff? #flashcard
 	- *Bash Scripting Guide*
-- How could you add a directory to PATH
+- How could you add a directory to PATH? #flashcard
+	-
 	-